Benchmarking Unified Face Attack Detection via Hierarchical Prompt Tuning: Conclusion

 \section{Conclusion}

 In this paper, we first present a large-scale Unified Face Attack Benchmark (HiFAB), which is the most extensive and comprehensive UAD dataset to date.
 It includes $14$ kinds of physical attacks, $40$ digital attacks, and $697,347$ videos in total.
 Every attack is applied to $2,875$ identities to reduce the ID noise.
-Furthermore, we introduce a novel Hierarchical Prompt Tuning framework (HiPTune), that adaptively integrates classification criteria from various semantic spaces, allowing tailored classification criteria for each sample.
-Finally, we conduct several experiments that evaluate the model's performance in real-world scenarios.
+Furthermore, we introduce a novel Hierarchical Prompt Tuning framework (HiPTune) that adaptively integrates classification criteria from various semantic spaces, allowing tailored classification criteria for each sample.
+Finally, the proposed HiPTune demonstrates superior performance and generalization across three unified face forgery detection benchmarks.